Insurance Terms & Definitions

 Storyboard An outline or script of a production.

-Strikes or Civil Protest As a result of an officially sanction strike or civil protest, covers the loss due to the interruption, postponement or cancellation of the production.
+Strikes or Civil Protest As a result of an officially sanctioned strike or civil protest, covers the loss due to the interruption, postponement or cancellation of the production.

-Stunts, Hazardous Activities Activities that may be considered as potentially hazardous / stunt activities are required to be reported to the underwriters for approval.
-A partial list of these activities are: Stunts, Falls, Fight Scenes, Pyrotechnics, Fireworks, Airplanes, Helicopters, Hangliders, Hot Air Balloons, Parachutes, Boats, Water Scenes, Animals, ATVs, Go Carts, Mopeds, Motorcycles, Scooters, Segways, Snowmobiles, Weapons, Blanks, Squibs, Precision Driving, Live Gangster Rap Music, Hard-Core/Soft-Core Porn.
+Stunts, Hazardous Activities are activities that may be considered as potentially hazardous / stunt activities are required to be reported to the underwriters for approval.
+A partial list of these activities are: Stunts, Falls, Fight Scenes, Pyrotechnics, Fireworks, Airplanes, Helicopters, Hang gliders, Hot Air Balloons, Parachutes, Boats, Water Scenes, Animals, ATVs, Go Carts, Mopeds, Motorcycles, Scooters, Segways, Snowmobiles, Weapons, Blanks, Squibs, Precision Driving, Live Gangster Rap Music, Hard-Core/Soft-Core Porn.

 Additional Description: